Syllabus for

 Tardiness Policy: Programming and other homework assignments will be due at the beginning of class.
 After that, assignments will be accepted through the start of the next scheduled class, but will suffer a full grade penalty.
 E.g., if a late programming assignment is worthy of an 'A', I will mark it a 'B'.
 Assignments more than one class late will not be accepted, and will receive a grade of 'F'.

-Attendance Policy: We're all grown-ups, when and whether you attend class is up to you.
-However, missed assignments, and exams shall only be excused by a doctor's written note, verifying that the student was medically indisposed to attend class that day.
-The first missed quiz (for any reason) will be treated as the "lowest graded quiz", and therefore dropped from the averaging calculation.
-Any additional missed quizzes must be excused by a doctor's note.
+Attendance Policy: We're all grown-ups; when and whether you attend class is up to you.
+(Though lots of research has demonstrated that class attendance is strongly related to better performance and grades!)
+That said, missed assignments and exams will only be excused by a doctor's written note, verifying that the student was medically indisposed to attend class that day.

 Grading of Programs: Grading of programming assignments will reflect three factors, weighted as shown.